GoogleCloudPlatform/click-to-deploy/k8s/flink-operator/README.md

 #### Create namespace in your Kubernetes cluster

-If you use a different namespace than the `default`, run the command below to create a new namespace:
+If you want to use a namespace other than `default`, create the new namespace by running the command below:

 ```shell
 kubectl create namespace "${NAMESPACE}"